Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Parametric Level-sets Enhanced To Improve Reconstruction

-The mesh plot in Figure \ref{fig:mesh_c} displays $\phimb\left(\hat{\pemb}\right)$; that is, the input to $T_{w}(.)$, which yields the \palentir{} reconstructed image in Figure \ref{fig:mesh_b}.
-We see that the bright yellow region, whose contrast is equal to $C_{H}$, is recovered most accurately.
-The basis function series in this case takes on relatively large values which are truncated by $T_{w}$.
-The regions where there is no object also look very rough in the mesh plot; however in those areas the basis function series is negative so that the transition function $T_{w}$ creates a constant, zero-background.
-Looking at both $\fmb\left(\hat{\pemb}\right)$ as well as the 1D plots of the cuts through the rows 16 and 62 of the recovered images in Figures \ref{fig:mesh_d} and \ref{fig:mesh_e} we see mixed results.
-Both the edges and the contrast of the outer ring in the lower right square annular object with contrast close to the maximum of 4 are accurately recovered.
-For the remainder of the structures whose contrasts are between 0 and 4, we see blurred edges and oscillations in the contrast that are not dissimilar from what we would expect from least squares denoising.
+In Figure \ref{fig:mesh_c}, we see that the bright yellow region, whose contrast is equal to $C_{H}$, is recovered most accurately among the objects.
+The $\alpha_i$ of the basis functions in this region take on relatively large values which are truncated by $T(x)$.
+The regions without objects are also recovered very accurately.
+In those areas the coefficients are relatively small, so that the transition function $T(x)$ creates a constant, zero-background.
+For the remainder of the structures whose contrasts are between 0 and 4, we see blurred edges and oscillations similar to what we would expect from least squares denoising.
+Overall, the use of $T_{w}$ resulted in accurate recovery of regions with values not between $C_{H}$ and $C_{L}$, and rough recoveries of both shapes and contrasts of regions with values in between $C_{H}$ and $C_{L}$.
+This is achieved through the utilization of a single level-set, requiring only 675 unknowns, despite dealing with an 65536-pixel image.